ci-blox/Ignition-Go/README.md

 * **MySQL 5.5+ or MariaDb**

 ### Installing (MUST DO ALL STEPS if not using Quickstart!)

+****NOTE: WE USE YARN NOW SO SKIP STEPS 1, 4, 5 AND part of 6.
+THIS DOCUMENT WILL BE UPDATED SOON!!!

 1. Install NPM [node.js](http://nodejs.org/): package manager for node modules

 2. GIT clone this repository<br>